jfo/blog/source/posts/what-i-did-at-rc.md

 I should have written all this while it was happening, but I didn't.
 I remember a lot about the process of working on these projects, but I have forgotten just as much.
-Perhaps more importantly, though, is that I've forgotten the perspective I had.
+I've forgotten the specific challenges and pitfalls I ran into at the time.
+I've forgotten a lot of what surprised me... perhaps more importantly, though, is that I've forgotten the perspective I had.
 I still _remember having it_, I just can't _access_ it.
 I wish I had taken more notes, I wish I had written more things, but I'll try to write them now, as well as I maybe can.

 <hr>

 ![img](https://s-media-cache-ak0.pinimg.com/736x/74/57/0b/74570beddef5a8f0beefdd102eec9739.jpg)

 The very first thing I did after I was accepted was to not program at all for